CIAT Principal Designer (PD) Register

 In respect of the Code of Conduct – all members and affiliates are individually responsible for ensuring their continuing compliance with all clauses.

-The legislation requires an individual or firm to be competent to provide this service and that is why CIAT is exploring proportionate methods to assist Chartered Architectural Technologists in demonstrating their competence to potential clients, such as a Principal Designer Register.
+The legislation requires an individual or firm to be competent to provide this service and that is why CIAT has developed its PD Register to assist Chartered Architectural Technologists in demonstrating their competence to potential clients.

-My Local Authority Building Control Department is interpreting Chapter 4 - 11K - Additional duties of designers, "carrying out design work" including carrying out a feasibility/sketch proposal even if the agent was not contracted or engaged to provide planning or technical documentation submission.
+A local authority building control team interprets Chapter 4 11K - Additional duties of designers, "carrying out design work" to include carrying out a feasibility proposal even if the agent wasn't engaged to provide planning documentation submission

-Within this legislation, the following clause stands out in respect of your query and is quite clear:
+Within this legislation, the following clause stands out in respect of this query and is quite clear:

 (2) Any person carrying out any design work must take all reasonable steps to ensure the design work carried out by them (and by any workers under their control) is planned, managed and monitored so that the design is such that if the building work to which the design relates were built in accordance with that design the building work would be in compliance with all relevant requirements.